Cancelled eventLast updated: Aug 27, 2021

 Whether one hails from the States and misses good ol' American burgers, or if one simply is curious as to how a day can be dedicated to American culture out in rural Japan, American Day is a great way to spend an afternoon.
-American Day is held annually about a week after Memorial Day, usually the last weekend of May or first weekend of June, in the town of Misawa, in the northern prefecture of Aomori.
+American Day is held annually about a week after Memorial Day, in the town of Misawa, in the northern prefecture of Aomori.
 It's sponsored by the city's International Club and the nearby American Air Force base, with the festivities leading right up to it's gates.

 If you find yourself in Aomori during American Day, though it may not be the "traditional" Japanese culture you are looking to explore, it certainly is a unique "Japanese" celebration of a foreign culture, and it is worth an afternoon.